syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/RowDragAndDrop.md

 ## Dragging scenarios

-SfDataGrid allows you to perform the drag and drop operation with both the data rows and groups.
+`SfDataGrid` allows you to perform the drag and drop operation with both the data rows and groups.

 * Records can be reordered to any position with auto scrolling.
 * Groups position can be reordered using drag and drop.
 But no groups can be added inside other groups.
 * Data rows can be reordered within the same group or into the other groups as well.

-N> Reordering changes are made only in `SfDataGrid.View` and not in the underlying data.
+N> Reordering changes are made only in [SfDataGrid.View](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~View.html) and not in the underlying data.
 Thus the changes will be reverted when performing sorting, grouping or any other operation that refreshes the view.
 Reordering changes in the underlying data can be achieved by handling `QueryRowDragging` event in the sample side as explained below in [Reordering underlying data](# Reordering underlying data ).

 ## Row drag and drop template

-SfDataGrid allows you to load a desired content when performing row drag and drop operation using the `SfDataGrid.RowDragDropTemplate`.
+SfDataGrid allows you to load a desired content when performing row drag and drop operation using the [SfDataGrid.RowDragDropTemplate](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~RowDragDropTemplate.html).

 ## Default template